 Our family goes through them easily with our 10-egg frittatas (which used to feel like a breakfast luxury before we had chickens), egg sandwiches, and baked goods.

 The eggs usually don’t sit for more than two weeks on the counter, but they also don’t make us sick.

 If eggs can be stored at room temperature for that long, you may be wondering… Should eggs be refrigerated or not?
 And for that matter, should eggs be washed or unwashed?

 Let’s delve into the surprising benefit that backyard eggs have over commercial eggs (and it’s all about poop — or lack thereof).

 Refrigerated eggs are the result of mass commercialism

 The United States is one of the few countries to keep its eggs refrigerated.
-This cultural norm emerged when mass production of eggs required them to travel long distances and sit in storage before arriving at your local market.
+This cultural norm emerged in the 1970s when mass production of eggs required them to travel long distances and sit in storage before arriving at your local market.

 To understand how this is possible, you would first have to understand the differences between a backyard egg and a factory egg.